You can’t visit Uluru without being caught up in the debate over whether to climb ‘the rock’.

 The centrepiece of the area is the World Heritage listed Uluru – Kata Tjuta National Park which is jointly managed by the Anangu Aboriginal tribe and Parks Australia.

 As the name suggest the National Park contains both Uluru (Ayers Rock) which is an amazing 348m (1437 ft) high above the surrounding flat landscape.
 60km to the west is the Kata Tjuta (The Olgas) amazing red rock feature.

 Yulara is the gateway town for the national park for all visitors as no visitors are allowed to stay within the park boundaries at night.
 The Uluru airport is located close to Yulara.

 Getting Around the Uluru – Kata Tjuta National Park

-A comprehensive range of tour options are available to get around the Uluru – Kata Tjuta National Park so you can easily visit without having to hire a vehicle.
+A comprehensive range of tour options are available through Get Your guide to get around the Uluru – Kata Tjuta National Park so you can easily visit without having to hire a vehicle.

-A diverse range of other tours are also available to make the most of the Uluru area, ranging from airplane and helicopter flights, motorcycle tours, camel tours, cultural activities, guided Uluru and Kata Tjuta viewing and walks and star gazing tours.
+Available tours include airplane and helicopter flights, motorcycle tours, camel tours, cultural activities, guided Uluru and Kata Tjuta viewing and walks and star gazing tours.
 In addition a popular option is dinner under the stars and options include the Sounds of Silence and Tali Wiru dinners.
 Both dinners only cater for children aged 10 or 12 and over.

 You can also visit independently if you hire a vehicle.
 A range of hire vehicle options are available for pick up from the airport.
 An entry fee is payable to access the Uluru – Kata Tjuta National Park.